raspberrypilearning/flappy-parrot/en/step_5.md

 --- task ---

 Test your code to make sure Flappy starts in the middle of the screen and falls to the bottom.
-When you drag Flappy to the top of the screen, the sprite should fall again.
+When you drag Flappy to the top of the Stage, the sprite should fall again.

 --- /task ---